Unboxed-Software/solana-course/content/intro-to-anchor-frontend.md

 ### 1. Download the starter code

-Download the starter code for this project [here](https://github.com/Unboxed-Software/anchor-ping-frontend/tree/starter).
+Download [the starter code for this project](https://github.com/Unboxed-Software/anchor-ping-frontend/tree/starter).
 Once you have the starter code, take a look around.
 Install the dependencies with `npm install` and then run the app with `npm run dev`.

 This project is a simple Next.js application.
 It includes the `WalletContextProvider` we created in the [Wallets lesson](https://github.com/Unboxed-Software/solana-course/blob/main/content/interact-with-wallets.md), the `idl.json` file for the Counter program, and the `Initialize` and `Increment` components we’ll be building throughout this demo.
 The `programId` of the program we’ll be invoking is also included in the starter code.